bernardoamc/itp_tldr/README.md

 ## Usage

-ITP TL;DR; supports arguments from the command line or from an `.itprc` located in your home folder.
+ITP TL;DR; supports arguments from the command line or from an `.itprc` file located in your home folder.

 If not specified the default SQLite path is:

-- `/Users/bernardo/<user>/Containers/com.apple.Safari/Data/Library/WebKit/WebsiteData/ResourceLoadStatistics/observations.db`
+- `/Users/<user>/Containers/com.apple.Safari/Data/Library/WebKit/WebsiteData/ResourceLoadStatistics/observations.db`

 ### Command line